How to Become a Clinical Project Manager?

 Public Health: Covers broader health issues and epidemiology, which are relevant to clinical trials.

-Step 2: Gain Experience in Clinical Research
+Step 2: Experience in Clinical Research

 Common Entry-Level Roles: